clawless-ai/clawless/README.md

           no code gen              no code              implements + analyzes           approve/reject
 ```

 The **user agent** starts minimal — just enough to communicate via CLI and propose new skills.
 Users ask it to learn new capabilities ("learn how to use voice"), which become structured YAML proposals.
 The **admin service** implements the code, runs safety analysis, and presents it for human approval.
-Only then does the skill activate.
+Only then does the skill get installed and activate on the next restart.

 ## Quick Start